just-hms/jim/README.md

 jim --mod command
 ```

-will open the command in your default editor and will let you modify it
+Will open the command in your default editor and will let you modify it.

 #### `--rm`